Open for the season!

 Full Green Corn Moon Paddle

-Come join us for Septembers super moon.
+Come join us for September's Harvest Moon.
 We will set out from the docks of Cache Bayou Outfitters and paddle out to Buttonland Swamp, enjoying the peace and sounds of Illinois's hidden bayou under moonlight.
 Referred to as the Harvest Moon, this month's special theme reflects an ancestral time of the year where cultures sing, dance and celebrate a bountiful harvest.

 No prior canoe experience required.
 Please arrive early and get a lesson if needed.